NPLPackages/paracraft/script/apps/Aries/Creator/Game/Code/readme.md

 Movie block is a memory unit which is used like a template file to art asset.

 Every CodeBlock can control or clone the character in its adjacent movie block.
+Multiple code block next to each other can share the same movie block(actor) within 16 blocks.

 We can use a wire signal to turn on and off CodeBlock logics, so that we can debug logics inside each CodeBlock.
 When Code Block is not powered, all related actor entities will be erased, this will allow us to easily reboot Code Block.